MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ### Design checklist for Performance Efficiency

 Start your design strategy based on the [design review checklist for Performance Efficiency](../performance-efficiency/checklist.md).
-Define a baseline that's based on key performance indicators for Application Insights.
+Use key performance indicators for Application Insights to define a baseline.

 > [!div class="checklist"]
 >